laerciolima1/Board-games-sales-strategies/README.md

 ### Visualizations
 * Highly detailed graphs: The graphs in this project are highly detailed, providing a comprehensive analysis of the board game sales data.

-* Advanced libraries: To create these graphs, advanced libraries such as seaborn, matplotlib, plotly, and altair were utilized.
+* Advanced libraries: To create these graphs, advanced libraries such as plotly express, and altair were utilized.

 * Visually appealing: The use of advanced libraries ensures that the graphs are visually appealing and easy to understand.

 * Informative: Each graph contains a wealth of information that can be used to make informed decisions about sales strategies for the upcoming winter season.